borisgu/phoenix/README.md

 curl http://127.0.0.1:5001/namespaces/all
 ```

-Gets all namespaces except the `excepted_resources.namespaces` in config.json.
+Gets all namespaces except the `ignored_resources.namespaces` in config.json.

 2. Get excepted namespaces: